mydosh/doshcurrency/README.md

      Everyone is welcome to join our network community.

-*Freedom, independence, Fairness and open Uncensored world
+*Freedom, Independence and Fairness.

-           *We Endeavour to keep Dosh Enonymous and Private, Hence we choose not a fancy Web host or a flashy graphics to introduce our project on a centralized entity.
+           *We endeavour to keep Dosh anonymous,
+           Hence we choose not to create a fancy website hosted on a centralized entity.
-           Dosh is a Cryptocurrency, no more or less.*
+           Dosh is a Cryptocurrency, no more no less.*

  <p align="center">